 Have many of the 88% of Americans say they believe in pro-life but have no problem destroying their very own bodies everyday by acts of omission and commission- in regard of what they do and do not eat.
 The top killers in America are diet-related disease and sickness.

-I doubt you would ever hear a dietitian or the diet and fitness industry tell you that the way you eat is a curse or blessing, and we are participating in either cursing our body or blessing it by how, what, where and why we do and do not eat and drink.
-Consequently, what we give or withhold from ourselves both determine and reflect whether our health will be a blessing or a curse to not only ourselves, but everyone else.
+I doubt you will ever hear a dietitian or the diet and fitness industry tell you that the way you eat is a curse or blessing, and we are participating in either cursing your body or blessing it by how, what, where and why you do and do not eat and drink.
+Consequently, what we choose to give or withhold from ourselves determines and reflects whether our health will be a blessing or a curse to not only ourselves, but to everyone else.

 It is obvious that we have a problem with many things but it seems like we have no problem with filling our bodies with foods that kill them.
 Our diet-related disease, diet and fitness industry, medical industry and our health and wellness industry are produced and sustained by gluttony.
 We don’t treat our bodies like holy temples but more like trash dumps.